logancyang/obsidian-copilot/README.md

 <details>
   <summary>It's not using my note as context</summary>

-  - Please don't forget to switch to "**QA: Active Note**" in the Mode Selection dropdown in order to start the QA.
-Copilot does not have your note as context in "Conversation" mode.
+  - Please don't forget to switch to "**QA**" in the Mode Selection dropdown in order to start the QA.
+Copilot does not have your note as context in "Chat" mode.
     <img src="./images/faq-mode-switch.png" alt="Settings" width="500">
   - In fact, you don't have to click the button on the right before starting the QA.
 Switching to QA mode in the dropdown directly is enough for Copilot to read the note as context.
 The button on the right is only for when you'd like to manually rebuild the index for the active note, like, when you'd like to switch context to another note, or you think the current index is corrupted because you switched the embedding provider, etc.
   - Reference issue: https://github.com/logancyang/obsidian-copilot/issues/51